wyattis/pancakes.js/README.md

         - [ ] callbacks for each key
     - [ ] joystick/gamepad?
 - [ ] Add canvas layers for rendering
+    - [ ] allow for less frequent updates of a canvas layer
-    - [ ] a layer manages rendering for all sprites and groups associated with it
+    - [x] a layer manages rendering for all sprites and groups associated with it
     - [x] add styles to container and canvas to make them stack correctly
     - [x] a single scene can have multiple rendering layers
     - [x] a scene has a "default" layer upon creation